jenzopr/jenzopr.github.io/_posts/2016-04-15-jags-finite-component-mixture.markdown

 *Explanation*:

 The vector `probs` will store the probabilities `alpha` and `1-alpha`.
 Its prior distribution follows a dirichlet distribution of order two.
 A normal prior is put on the scalars *lower*, *upper* and *mu*, and a gamma prior is set for *tau*.
-The last part are instructions for **rjags**, which parameters to monitor during sampling and where to take the data from.
+The last part are instructions for **run.jags**, which parameters to monitor during sampling and where to take the data from.
 As you can see, the input to JAGS is only the observed values (*Y*), as well as the number of observations (*N*), the vector of Ones and a constant (see below).

 {% highlight R %}